|Customer Testimonials||Customer Map||Submit a Question||Assembly Manual||Troubleshooting Hints||Measurements|

 The amplifier modules are built on high quality 2-layer FR-4 PC Boards.
 Critical signal path capacitors have high linearity NPO or poly-film dielectrics.
 Metal film resistors, a toroidal transformer, and an elegant basic black custom chassis are the great ingredients that produce remarkable results.

-Kit construction has three steps:
+Kit construction has four steps:

 The kit uses all through-hole components.
 The circuit board has been specially designed with generous spacing between all the soldered points, making assembly easy.Check out our YouTube video (not yet available), where we summarize the assembly process.